Solving $\mathcal N=4$ SYM BCFT matrix models at large $N$: Introduction and summary

 We study the matrix models describing 4d $\mathcal N=4$ SYM BCFTs after supersymmetric localization.
 The boundary degrees of freedom for half-BPS boundaries in 4d $\mathcal N=4$ SYM can be described as 3d SCFTs, denoted $T_\rho^\sigma[SU(N)]$, which arise as strongly-coupled IR limits of 3d quiver gauge theories.
 The matrix models are constructed by combining matrix models for 4d $\mathcal N=4$ SYM on a hemisphere \cite{Gava:2016oep,KumarGupta:2019nay} with matrix models for 3d $\mathcal N=4$ gauge theories \cite{Kapustin:2009kz,Kapustin:2010xq,Benvenuti:2011ga} using gluing formulas \cite{Dedushenko:2018tgx}.
 Recent studies include \cite{Wang:2020seq,Komatsu:2020sup,Raamsdonk:2020tin}.
 Matrix models typically simplify in the large-$N$ or planar limit, where they are often dominated by saddle points, and extensive studies have been performed e.g.\ for standard 4d $\mathcal N=4$ SYM.
 The presence of boundaries with lower-dimensional degrees of freedom complicates the matrix models, and the natural planar limit for the BCFTs involves quiver theories with a large number of gauge nodes \cite{Coccia:2020wtk,Coccia:2020cku}.
 While the saddle points for the 3d theories were found in \cite{Coccia:2020wtk}, following earlier work in \cite{Uhlemann:2019ypp}, the matrix models for the BCFTs are more complicated.

 Here we derive the solution for the matrix models for a large class of 4d $\mathcal N=4$ SYM BCFTs in the planar limit, i.e.\ the saddle point eigenvalue distributions dominating the matrix integrals.
 We provide explicit expressions and show that they solve the saddle point equations.
-The solutions involve generalized Lambert W-functions \cite{Corless1996OnTL,2014arXiv1408.3999M} whose inverses are simple elementary functions.
+The solutions involve generalized Lambert W-functions \cite{Corless1996OnTL,2014arXiv1408.3999M} whose inverses are elementary functions.
+With the saddle points in hand, insertions into the path integral which do not modify the saddle point at leading order, such as Wilson loops in representations which do not grow too fast and many local operators, can be evaluated immediately, in that sense providing a sort of master field.

 Combining non-perturbative field theory methods like supersymmetric localization with string theory and holography often leads to a fruitful interplay.
 Our results exemplify this.
 We derive the saddle points in field theory, with no reference to holography.
 But they can also be recovered from string theory, where the BCFTs have holographic duals with $\rm AdS_4\times S^2\times S^2\times \Sigma$ geometry \cite{DHoker:2007zhm,DHoker:2007hhe,Aharony:2011yc,Assel:2011xz}.
 We extract the saddle points using the results of \cite{Coccia:2021lpp} for Wilson loops, which establish a close connection between the field theory matrix models and certain harmonic functions which define the holographic duals.
 This connection is derived and applies to all field theories described by $\rm AdS_4\times S^2\times S^2\times \Sigma$ solutions (for 3d balanced quivers relations to the saddle points of \cite{Coccia:2020wtk} were also explored in \cite{Akhond:2021ffz,Fatemiabhari:2022kpv,Akhond:2022oaf}).
 We make this relation explicit and use it to derive the saddle points for BCFTs from supergravity.
 Combined with the field theory analyses this provides new precision tests of the dualities, which capture e.g.\ the dualities used for black hole studies in \cite{Uhlemann:2021nhu}, and we derive new explicit results for Wilson loops in BCFTs.
-The holographic side in turn allows for further generalizations, e.g.\ to ICFTs with fully backreacted D5/NS5 interfaces studied in \cite{Uhlemann:2023oea,Chaney:2024bgx}.
+The holographic side in turn allows for further generalizations, e.g.\ to ICFTs with fully backreacted D5/NS5 interfaces studied in \cite{Estes:2014hka,Uhlemann:2023oea,Chaney:2024bgx}.